Basic Personal Amount

 *Note that if the employee is using a shared space in the home, the expenses should be further prorated by the number of hours worked per week / 168 total hours in a week

 The Lifelong Learning Plan allows a taxpayer to withdraw funds temporarily from an existing RRSP for full-time post-secondary education.
 The maximum amount that can be withdrawn tax-free is $20,000 total, and $10,000/year.
 The taxpayer’s spouse or common-law partner may also withdraw from the RRSP to double the maximums.
-This RRSP loan must be repaid within 10 years, with a minimum payment of 1/10 of the original withdrawn amount per year).
+This RRSP loan must be repaid within 10 years, with a minimum payment of 1/10 of the original withdrawn amount per year.
 Repayment must begin in the fifth year following withdrawal or the second year after the taxpayer stops studying full-time, whichever comes first.
 LLP repayments are not deductible for tax purposes.
 Once repaid, the taxpayer can participate in the LLP again with the same maximums and requirements.
 The taxpayer may participate in the LLP program in conjunction with Home Buyer’s Plan (see above).

 Moving Expenses

-Multigenerational Home Renovation Tax Credit (“MHRTC”)
+Multigenerational Home Renovation Tax Credit (MHRTC)

-Effective Jan 1, 2023, this is a new refundable tax credit of up to $7,500 (15% of $50,000) that is available for a qualifying renovation to an eligible dwelling that is completed to allow a qualifying individual to live with a qualifying relation.
+Effective Jan 1, 2023, this is a new refundable tax credit of up to $7,500 (15% of $50,000) in 2023/2024 and $7,250 (14.5% of $50,000) in 2025 that is available for a qualifying renovation to an eligible dwelling that is completed to allow a qualifying individual to live with a qualifying relation.
 Only one qualifying renovation can be claimed per qualifying individual in their lifetime and the credit must be claimed in the taxation year that includes the end of the renovation period (i.e. when final inspection or proof of project completion is received).
 This means some taxpayers will want to look for receipts for expenses that occurred prior to 2023.
 The claim is for costs spent to construct a secondary suite in the taxpayer’s home for a senior (65+) or disabled adult.
 These tenants are known as the “eligible person.”
 In the case of adults with disabilities, these individuals must be at least 18 years of age and must be eligible for the Disability Tax Credit.
 The eligible person must be a parent, grandparent, child, grandchild, brother, sister, aunt, uncle, niece or nephew of the eligible person and their spouses/common law spouse.
 The credit may be split between claimants so long as the total cost of the claim does not exceed $50,000.
 One qualifying renovation is permitted for of an eligible person over their lifetime.
 A “qualifying individual” who can make this claim will ordinarily reside or intend to reside in the dwelling being renovated within 12 months after the end of the reno period or be the spouse or qualifying relation of the “eligible person”.
 The renovation, alteration or addition to the eligible dwelling must be of an “enduring nature” and integral to the eligible dwelling.
 It must, of course, be undertaken to enable an eligible person to reside there with their qualifying relation.
 It is also important to establish a secondary unit within the dwelling which is self-contained.
 It must be a private residence with a private entrance, kitchen, bathroom facilities and sleeping area.
 It can be newly constructed or created from an existing living space.
 Building permits for establishing a secondary unit must be obtained and renovations must be completed in accordance with the laws of the jurisdiction in which an eligible dwelling is located.
 The vendor must be GST/HST registered.
+More information about the Multigenerational Home Renovation Tax Credit can be found here.

 Ontario Childcare Access and Relief from Expenses (CARE)

-• $6,000 per child under the age of seven (plus a top‑up of up to $1,200 for 2021)
+• $6,000 per child under the age of seven

-• $3,750 per child between the ages of seven and 16 (plus a top‑up of up to $750 for 2021)
+• $3,750 per child between the ages of seven and 16

-• $8,250 per child with a severe disability (plus a top‑up of up to $1,650 for 2021)
+• $8,250 per child with a severe disability

 The Ontario Child Care Tax Credit is calculated as a percentage of the Child Care Expense Deduction.
 The Child Care Expense Deduction provides provincial and federal income tax relief toward eligible child care expenses.